ARUP-NGS/cobalt/README.md

 Approximate number of targets to include in one 'chunk'.
 Results are relatively insensitive to this value, but training will become slower if this is much greater than 10,000 or so.
 Values less than 100 seem like a bad idea.

-    --max-cv [1.0]
-Cobalt by default will remove background samples where the coefficient of variation of depths over targets is greater than a certain value (by default 1.0).
-If you don't want any samples removed, set this number to be very high.

     --no-mask [False]
-Cobalt by default will ignore very low depth, very high depth, or highly variable targets during training, this is called target 'masking' This flag disables the masking feature and cobalt will try to fit every target.
+Cobalt by default will ignore very low depth, very high depth, or highly variable targets during training, this is called target 'masking'.
+Using this flag disables the masking feature and cobalt will try to fit every target.
 Note that for some targets fitting may still be impossible, for instance if every background sample has zero depth.

     --var-cutoff [0.90]